-The application form and associated documentation provided by the applicant have been reviewed in full.
+The application form and associated documentation provided by the applicant has been reviewed in full.
 The application relies on regulation 54(2)(c) 'in the interests of public health and public safety, or for other imperative reasons of overriding public interest, including those of a social or economic nature and beneficial consequences of primary importance for the environment' as the reason chosen for a derogation that they believe applies to the proposed activity.

-In the detail provided it is clear the applicant is relying on the imperative reasons of overriding public interest including those of a social or economic nature and beneficial consequences aspect of Reason C. The applicant has outlined in the submitted survey and accompanying report that the reason for the derogation is to assist in carrying out bat surveys relating to proposed housing developments and other projects within Ireland.
-These surveys are conducted for proposed works in the early stages of planning where the presence of a roost has not been established and a survey is required.
+In the detail provided, it is clear that the applicants are relying on the imperative reasons of overriding public interest, including those of a social or economic nature aspect of Reason C. As outlined on page 1 of the supporting documentation, the derogation is required to determine if bat roosts are present within buildings or trees within sites that are in the early stages of proposed developments, works, and other relevant projects within Ireland.